aws-samples/aws-tf-transfer-sftp-efs/README.md

 ## Usage

 - Use the module via [GitHub source](https://www.terraform.io/language/modules/sources#github) or copy the module into your repository.
-- Incorporate the module in your CI/CD pipeline as appropriate.
+- Incorporate the module in your infrastructure/storage [CI](https://aws.amazon.com/devops/continuous-integration/)/[CD](https://aws.amazon.com/devops/continuous-delivery/) [pipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/concepts.html) as appropriate.
+- This solution uses following external modules
+  - [aws-tf-kms](https://github.com/aws-samples/aws-tf-kms) to provision AWS KMS Key, if encryption is enabled and `kms_alias` is not provided.
+  - [aws-tf-efs](https://github.com/aws-samples/aws-tf-efs) to provision Amazon EFS or EFS Access Point, if `efs_id` is null or `efs_ap_id` is null.

 ## Scenarios